-For more information, see Publication 1546, The Taxpayer Advocate Service of the IRS-How To Get Help With Unresolved Tax Problems.
+For more information, see Publication 1546, How To Get Help With Unresolved Tax Problems.

 Free tax services.
 To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
 It contains a list of free tax publications and an index of tax topics.
 It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.